Overview

 Are friends and family close enough to visit and are they encouraged to do so?

-Cost & Financial Service?
+Cost and Financial Service?

 In some states, rent or service subsidies are available.
 However, the typical reimbursement rate provided by Supplemental Security Income (SSI) is often too low to assist those with higher levels of impairment and service needs.
 Your local social security office and Medicaid Office can determine this.